len0xx/sequoia/README.md

-# Sequoia
+# Sequoia 🦕

-A web-server for Deno based on middlewares

-Simple usage example:
+A library for handling HTTP requests by using middlewares.
+Inspired by [Oak](https://github.com/oakserver/oak)

+## Usage

+### Prerequisites

+To use this library you obviously need Deno (v 1.30.3 or later) to be install on your machine.
+Check out the [installation guide](https://deno.land/manual@v1.30.3/getting_started/installation)

+### Getting started

+Using Sequoia might seem familiar to those who had some experience with Oak, Koa, Express or any other middleware library.

+To get started you can use this example:
 ```javascript
 // example.ts
 import { Application, Router, HTTPStatus, HTTPResponse } from 'https://deno.land/x/sequoia/mod.ts'